Raneemrami/ELO2-OCD-patients-analysis/README.md

 ## Problem Statement

 Obsessive–compulsive disorder (OCD) frequently co-occurs with other psychological conditions, particularly anxiety and depression.
 These comorbid symptoms may influence treatment response and contribute to poorer long-term outcomes.
-This project aims to investigate whether early life stress, obsessive–compulsive symptom patterns, experiential avoidance, and coping styles differ across OCD patients with anxiety symptoms only, depression symptoms only, and those with both anxiety and depression symptoms.
+This project aims to investigate whether early life stress, obsessive–compulsive symptom patterns, experiential avoidance, and coping styles differ across OCD patients with anxiety symptoms only, and those with both anxiety and depression symptoms.
 Understanding these differences is crucial for identifying risk profiles, elucidating underlying mechanisms, and tailoring interventions to meet patient needs.

 ## Main research question

-How do early life dress, obsessive compulsive symptoms, experiential avoidance, and coping style differ between  OCD patients with anxiety symptoms or depression symptoms and patients with both anxiety and depression symptoms?
+How do early life dress, obsessive compulsive symptoms, experiential avoidance, and coping style differ between  OCD patients with anxiety symptoms and patients with both anxiety and depression symptoms?

 The co-occurring mental problems in this research are only anxiety and depression